angularbuilders/ng13/docs/TASKS.md

 - [x] Create a form for the contact page
 - [x] Create a form for the register page
-- [ ] Create a form for new booking
+- [ ] Create a form for a new Agency

 > Student tasks: